 Assessment is by a mix of examination and coursework for most modules with almost half of the modules being by coursework alone.

-Approximately 10-12 hours of study is expected per week per course.
+Approximately 10-12 hours of study is expected per week per course/module.

 Our minimum requirements for this programme are to have a 2:1 (upper second class) Honours degree in Civil or Structural Engineering, or equivalent.
 Applicants with other relevant qualifications will be considered if they also have significant relevant Structural Engineering professional experience.